 After many failed attempts at creating better minimizers based on other search strategies [2,13,24,26], we decided to improve MMD.
-The main weakness of MMD is that it is limited to functions of the size that their truth table (exponential size) can fit into the memory.
-This limits practically MMD approach to about 13 variables.
+The main weakness of MMD is that it is limited to functions of the size that their truth table (exponential size) can fit in memory.
+This limits practically MMD's approach to about 13 variables.
 Because of its design principle, even with big speed penalty MMD just cannot minimize larger functions.
 Thus an improved algorithm has to use an entirely different representation.
-When it was decided to use an internal representation other than a truth table or a spectrum with 2n minterms the problem was “what is the best representation that would still guarantee convergence?”.
-Kerntopf used a new type of decision diagrams but he did not prove the convergence and his method worked only for 3 variables.
+When it was decided to use an internal representation other than a truth table or a spectrum with 2n minterms, the problem was “what is the best representation that would still guarantee convergence?”
+Kerntopf used a new type of decision diagrams but did not prove the convergence and, as a result, his method only worked for 3 variables.
 In unpublished research we used ESOPs and FPRMs rather than PPRM but we were not able to find a heuristic that would work better than the variants from [1,3,7,9].
-Other cascade types have been also proposed in the newer versions of composition-based search approaches [11,23,24,2] but there were troubles with either size of solutions or convergence.
-Here we present a search method that is both convergent and allows for synthesis of large functions.
+Other cascade types have been also proposed in the newer versions of composition-based search approaches [11,23,24,2] but there were troubles with either the size of solutions or convergence.
+Here we present a search method that is both convergent, allows for synthesis of large functions, and produces near minimal solutions.
 This algorithm includes variants which are various generalizations of MMD.

 2. Explanation of the main idea of MMD